lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 Even more excitingly: now that we've hit some major milestones and we have our CI / CD pipeline connected, we're poised to scale our successes and help other teams take advantage of our lessons-learned and reusable functionality.
 This is what I'm most excited to see come to fruition!

+That said, it took a village to raise our application, and we've had help from many other groups.
+The next phase of our work is to help other take advantage of our successes and build upon them.
+We've already seen some success in sharing our foundational work - it's time for more tangible contributions from our side.
+This is where I hope my broad influence will come in handy.

 **_Can you think of anything you’ve done as a Staff-plus engineer that you weren’t able to or wouldn’t have done before reaching that title?_**

 I had a lot of these theories in my mind, but as we know, execution is much harder.
 Proving that I could lead a cloud-native team was a huge confidence-boost.
+It required rapid learning and pulling the team together to align them to clear goals.

 More importantly, I used to be more hesitant and sought out validation of my approaches before committing.
 This job affords me much more discretion of my time than previous ones.
 I believe I’ve been able to make a much broader impact by doing so by figuring out who the people that move the organization are, and finding ways to align to their initiatives within my work.